 Do this a few times and you should start to see your puppy looking to you expecting to receive a reward.
 This is a good sign and shows they’re understanding the concept of click and reward.

-How to Train Your Puppy Using a Dog Clicker
+How to Train Your Puppy with a Clicker

 Waits patiently for food?
 Click and treat!
 Whines at the door to let you know they need to go potty?
 Click and treat!
 Comes to you whenever you say their name?
 Click and treat!
 Sits instead of jumping on your guest?
 Click and treat!
 Gives you their paw when your training?
 Click and treat!